 Late work.
 I don't accept it.
 Part of being a writer is, though the Earth itself may be aflame, you meet your deadlines.
 All of them.
 I understand your life is complicated, with many responsibilities pulling you in multiple directions.
-If you are unable to attend on a day that an assignment is due, it is up to you to make sure that you get me your work before the beginning of that class.
+If you are unable to attend on a day that an assignment is due, it is up to you to make sure that you get me your work before the beginning of that class with actual skills-skills which are not developed through cheating.

-Acting with academic integrity.
-In both your academic and professional careers, you are expected to act with integrity.
-You are in this class for more than a grade, you are here to emerge with actual skills-skills which are not developed through cheating.
 I am well aware of the essay mills, and have designed this class to make the purchase of or plagiarism from other writing sources painfully obvious.
 Though it most likely will not be an issue, any plagiarism will earn you an automatic "F" in my class, and I will push to see that you are removed from this university and all records of your attendance here are burned and cast into the South Bay in a mock burial of your academic career.
 Yes.
 It's that serious.
 Just do your own work.